 All steps must be complete prior to the start of classes of the term for which you are applying.

 The Wyoming Works Program began as Senate File 122 (SF122) in Wyoming’s 65th Legislature.
 After passing both the House and Senate in February 2019, it was signed by Governor Gordon as Senate Enrolled Act 78 (SEA78).
 The legislation includes a $5 million appropriation; $3 million of which will used for individual student grants, and the balance will support program development.
 Allocation details will be managed by the Wyoming Community College Commission, as these monies will be distributed among all seven Wyoming community colleges.

-Note: Additional programs, which will also qualify for Wyoming Works grants, are under development.
+Note: Additional programs which may also qualify for Wyoming Works grants are under development.
 Please check back or inquire with Academic Services regarding new programs.